 Starting in the early summer of 2002, AT&T started changing from Feature Group C to Feature Group D operator trunks.
 Telephone companies, one by one, started to block Inter-LATA (outside of your home LATA) pay phone long distance calls to OSPS.
 At the same time, OSPS was blocking long distance calls coming to it.
 In both cases, the caller received rejection recordings.
 Very rarely callers were able to know why, as most were given “generic” messages that the call could not be completed as dialed.
 Qwest (now part of CenturyLink) was one of the first companies to start the disconnection, and Verizon was one of the last ones to drop Inter-LATA pay phone long distance.
 By October 2002, AT&T’s ACTS (Inter-LATA) was history.

-ACTS technology is not completely dead, yet.
-Three are a few small independents that may be allowing you to call Intra-LATA (inside your own LATA) pay phone long distance services.
-Frontier is one of these, and is most likely the last semi-large independent that may be doing so.
+ACTS technology continued to live on for a number of years, even after AT&T ended it in the early 2000s.
+A few small independents allowed you to call Intra-LATA (inside your own LATA) pay phone long distance services.
+Frontier was one of these, and was most likely the last semi-large independent that was doing so.

 Following the “breakup” (divestiture) of AT&T in 1984, regional bell operating companies (RBOCs) were required to install their own operator services platform.
 Starting in about 1985 or so, RBOCs (for the most part) started to use Northern Telecom’s (Nortel) TOPS (Toll Operator Position Station) for their operator services platform – based upon their DMS-200 tandem switch.

 The TOPS system has their own ACTS-like system for handling coin phone based long distance.
 The system works in a very similar way that the TSPS and OSPS based ACTS system did.
 However, the voice prompts are different, as they use a woman’s voice that has a French Canadian accent.